-Faculty.
+Public college and university employees.
 You are eligible to participate in a 403(b) plan your institution may offer as well as the Commonwealth's 457 Plan.
+If you decide not to participate in a 403(b) plan, you are enrolled automatically in the 457 Plan within 90 days of employment.
 If you participate in both plans, you are eligible for one employer cash match equal to 50 percent of your contribution, not to exceed \$20 per pay period.